-Anyone who’s been on one can tell you that the waitlist can be a frustrating place to be!
-On the other hand, the fact that the committee has waitlisted you shows that you’re very close to the top of their rankings.
-If you’ve been waitlisted by a PhD program, what should you know, and what can you do?
+Anyone who’s been on an admission waitlist can tell you that it’s a frustrating place to be!
+On the other hand, the fact that the committee has waitlisted you shows that you’re very close to the top of their admit list.

-If you definitely want to stay on the waitlist, look carefully at the correspondence you received from the program and see whether there’s anything you need to do or to let them know: do you need to confirm you want to remain on the waitlist?
-If so, you can take that as an opportunity to briefly affirm your interest in their program.
-Most PhD programs aren’t interested in having a lot of contact from you, and you don’t want to turn them off—so don’t send them unsolicited materials.
-(Conversely, if they ask for updates, by all means supply them!)
+If you definitely want to stay on the waitlist, look carefully at the correspondence you received from the program and see whether there’s anything you need to do or to let them know.
+For example, do you need to confirm that you want to remain on the waitlist?
+If so, you can take that as an opportunity to briefly affirm your interest in their program with a formally written Letter of Continued Interest that covers topics like:

-The PhD Notification Timeline
+The PhD notification timeline

 If you’re on the waitlist and you haven’t heard anything as April 15 approaches, you can consider contacting the admissions chair to ask what your rank is on the waitlist – that will give you a clearer picture of whether you have a realistic chance.

 Financial Implications of the PhD waitlist